sitharavpk/Adaptive-ISUKF/README.md

     Processing, vol. 20, no. 8, pp. 2378-2386, 2011.

 ## Citation
-This code is the Matlab implementation of the paper

-Kanakaraj, Sithara, Madhu S. Nair, and Saidalavi Kalady.
-"Adaptive Importance Sampling Unscented Kalman Filter based SAR image super resolution."
-Computers & Geosciences (2019): 104310.

 Please cite our paper if you find the software useful for your work.

 ```